Machian Gravity: Modeling Rotation Curves and Radial Acceleration in the SPARC Galaxy Sample: Conclusion

-This study shows how the Machian gravity (MG) model, as proposed in~\cite{das2023aspects,Mach4,das2015machian,Das2012}, can explain spiral galactic velocity profiles using the SPARC database.
+This study shows how the Machian gravity (MG) model, as proposed in~\cite{das2023aspects,Mach4}, can explain spiral galactic velocity profiles using the SPARC database.
 Spiral galaxies, being rotationally bound systems, require dark matter to account for their velocity profiles.
 Over time, various modified gravity theories have been put forth to explain these velocity profiles in spiral galaxies empirically.
 Our investigation demonstrates how Machian gravity aligns with these empirical formulations.

 The velocity profile for spiral galaxies in MG is characterized by Eq.~\ref{eq:velocityFinal}.
 It has two parameters: a characteristic mass scale $M_c$ and a length scale $\lambda^{-1}$.
-Our analysis reveals that the length scale $\lambda^{-1}$ is comparable with the radius of the galaxy and varies across different galaxies.
+Our analysis reveals that the length scale $\lambda^{-1}$ is comparable with the effective radius of the galaxy and varies across different galaxies.
 Consequently, the conventional approach of adopting a fixed $\lambda$, as postulated by some prior researchers~\cite{Brownstein2005}, may not comprehensively capture the intricacies of galactic velocity profiles.

 Furthermore, we establish that near the edge of a galaxy, where $\lambda r \rightarrow 1$, an acceleration scale emerges, $a_0=\frac{GM_c}{\lambda^{-2}}$.
 In this region, the stellar acceleration tends to a MOND-like behavior dictated by this acceleration scale.
-However, our analysis also shows that this acceleration scale diverges for different galaxies, depending on their individual structures.
-Although these accelerations approximately measure around $10^{-8} {\rm cm/sec^{2}}$, their variability across galaxies suggests that a single acceleration scale might not completely account for the entire dataset.Our findings also reveal that beyond acceleration, a galaxy's mass discrepancy also hinges on $\lambda r$, a factor not previously explored in existing research.
+However, our analysis also shows that this acceleration scale varies for different galaxies, depending on their individual structures.
+Although these accelerations are typically on the order of $10^{-8} \, {\rm cm/sec^{2}}$, their variation from one galaxy to another indicates that a single characteristic acceleration scale may not fully describe the entire dataset.
+Our results further demonstrate that, in addition to acceleration, a galaxy’s mass discrepancy also depends on $\lambda r$, a parameter that has not been examined in prior studies.
+It should be emphasized, however, that the present analysis assumes a uniform mass-to-light ratio for all galaxies, which may introduce some degree of bias.
+Consequently, future datasets incorporating galaxy-specific mass-to-light ratio measurements could modify some of these conclusions, though the overall statistical trends are unlikely to change substantially.